graphql/graphql-spec/spec/Section 7 -- Response.md

 If the field which experienced an error was declared as `Non-Null`, the `null` result will bubble up to the next nullable field.
-In that case, the `path` for the error should include the full path to the result field where the error occurred, even if that field is not present in the response.
+In that case, the `path` for the error should include the full path to the result field where the error was raised, even if that field is not present in the response.

 For example, if the `name` field from above had declared a `Non-Null` return type in the schema, the result would look different but the error reported would